How Do I File a Nursing Home Lawsuit?

 Who Can File a Nursing Home Lawsuit?

-While criminal cases are brought by the state, civil cases are brought by individuals who have standing to do so, that is, those who have suffered a legal injury.
-In most cases, this will be the victim of nursing home abuse, as loved ones cannot file suit, especially if they were not a party to the nursing home contract.
+While criminal cases are brought by the state, civil cases are brought by individuals who have standing to do so.
+Victims and their family members have standing if they have suffered a legal injury under the hands of a defendant.

 This can get complicated for victims who have diminished mental capacity.
 In those situations, there may be a few steps to take before filing suit.
 You'll first want to determine whether the resident has a current power of attorney (POA), a legal document authorizing another person to make decisions on the resident's behalf.
-A POA may allow a loved one to file suit in a victim's name, but their ability to file suit will depend on the language in the document, whether the document is current or expired, and whether the document was signed while the victim was of sound mind.
+A power of attorney may allow a loved one or family member to file suit in a victim's name.
+When it comes to the POA, their ability to file suit will depend on:

-Without a POA, you'll likely need a court order naming a guardian (or conservator) for the abused resident.
-A guardianship acts in much the same way as a power of attorney, except that it is established by the court and obtaining one can add time and cost to the process.
+Without a power of attorney, you'll likely need a court order naming a guardian (or conservator) for the abused resident.
+A guardianship or conservatorship (depending on state law) acts in much the same way as a power of attorney, except that it is established by the court.
+Obtaining one can add time and cost to the process.

 Who Do You Sue?